Gib & Sneaky Pete |

 The 1987 version of the band hasn't been finalized, according to Guilbeau.
 "Right now it's just Pete and me," he says.
 "We have some people in mind (whom he declines to name), but it's tough to get five people into the studio at the same time for a week".

 Joining the two in the Beale Street studio for the sessions were Guilbeau's son Ronnie of Nashville and Ray Tapia of southern California.
 Memphis musicians in the studio included Don Singleton on guitar, bassist Robby Turner, Danny Jones on drums and vocals and Mark Blumberg handling the Fairlight.
 Jones also co-engineered, along with Fleskes and Dan Pfeifer of Memphis Sound Productions.
-The sessions went smoothly, according to McKeehan, who also was associate producer.

 "After weeks of pre-production work, we had allocated enough time for them to do four sides," he says.
 "These guys burned so well that (we did) six and part of a seventh."